 Course Level Overrides: Though it is not recommended, it is possible for students and parents to override a teacher recommendation.
 Data collected from KCHS students who have chosen to override a teacher recommendation shows that overriding a course is not advantageous to the GPA of most students.
 This is particularly true in mathematics courses.
-Due to staffing and master scheduling constraints, course overrides are due before the end of the first week in June.
-Course level overrides received after July 31 are considered on a case-by-case basis.
+Due to staffing and master scheduling constraints, course overrides are due before school counselors leave for the summer.
 Staffing restrictions may limit overrides.

-When overriding a course, the family must meet with the appropriate School Counselor.
-At that time the family acknowledges in writing that they agree to seek, if necessary, additional resources, including tutoring, to help the student through the course.
+When overriding a course, the family acknowledges in writing that they agree to seek, if necessary, additional resources, including tutoring, to help the student through the course.
 If the student is on the KCHS Census (a list of students who receive special accommodations per an individual Student Support Plan), the family acknowledges that no additional accommodations will be provided beyond what is already on the current Student Support Plan (SSP).

-Requests for course level overrides generally take place in the last week of school and no later than the day before students receive their yearly schedule and are dependent on class size.
+Requests for course level overrides generally take place in the last week of school and no later than the last day of exams and are dependent on class size.
 The administration reserves the right to make the final decision in cases where an override happens in consecutive years.
 For example, a sophomore who overrides from Algebra 2CP into Algebra 2H, scores poorly, and in his junior year wants to override into Geometry H, may be denied.

 Overrides to take double math in freshman or sophomore year are not granted.

-Overrides from one course to another are not permitted (e.g., Alg1H to Alg2H; Span1H to Span2H).
+Overrides from one course to another are not permitted (e.g., Alg1H to Alg2H; Span1H to Span2H; College Alg to PreCalculus).

 Overrides into AP courses are not granted.
 If a student overrides into English 1 Honors, he will not be offered Human Geography AP.